I got this notice on my own AT&T business account.

 No.

-I cannot make this change for you.
+I cannot make this loyalty adjustment for you.
 Only AT&T customer service or the loyalty department can do it.

 What I can do is give you the correct information so you go into that call prepared.